 To address this misclassification, we have adjusted the classification in our financial reporting system to align with the Company's continuous disclosure and correctly reflect these mortgages under the "Residential Development" and "Vacant Land" categories.
+The financial statements for the year ended December 31, 2023 have been revised to reflect this reclassification, and comparative figures for prior periods have also been restated to correct this misclassification.

-While the overall value of mortgage investments reported on the statement of financial position remains unchanged, the restatement has resulted in a decrease in the value reported under "Residential Construction" of \$28,260,000 on a gross basis and "Residential" of \$1,630,000 on a gross basis, with a corresponding increase in the value reported under "Residential Development" and "Vacant Land" in Note 9 of the amended and restatement financial statements.
+While the overall value of mortgage investments reported on the statement of financial position remains unchanged, the restatement has resulted in a decrease in the value reported under "Residential Construction" of \$28,260,000 on a gross basis and "Residential" of \$1,630,000 on a gross basis, with a corresponding increase in the value reported under "Residential Development" and "Vacant Land" in Note 9 of the financial statements.